Looking for the best winter sleep sack to keep baby warm and cozy? Here are 10 of my favorites for cold, winter nights.

 Little Sleepies

-Similar to Kyte Baby, the Little Sleepy sleep sacks are made from an ultra-soft bamboo material that they call Lunaluxe™.
+Similar to Kyte Baby, Little Sleepies are made from an ultra-soft bamboo material called Lunaluxe™.
 It’s soft and gentle against sensitive baby skin.

-The Little Sleepies sleep sacks come in winter weights with a higher TOG and internal quilting, which will keep your baby warm on winter nights.
+Little Sleepies come in winter weights with a higher TOG and internal quilting, which will keep baby warm on winter nights.

 Frequently Asked Questions About Winter Sleep Sacks